 Medication Rx

 People might have things backwards.
-Did you know, almost half of potential clients have tried some sort of drug, pill, pharmacological intervention, pharmacology, chemical treatment, or other type of medication prior to attempting psychotherapy?
+Did you know, almost half of potential clients have tried some sort of pharmacological intervention, chemical treatment, or other type of medication prior to attempting psychotherapy?
 Despite the best person to talk to will always be your doctor about medication management, you should always keep in mind that medications typically are not permanent solutions.
-Some diagnosis's such as persons with bipolar or psychosis-based illnesses typically do best with a combination of chemical intervention AND psychotherapy, however most other types of pathology typically believe that a single pill may be the answer that they are looking for.
+Some diagnosis's such as persons with bipolar or psychosis-based illnesses typically do best with a combination of pills AND psychotherapy, however most other types of pathology typically believe that a single pill may be the answer that they are looking for.
 In some cases, some medications are more likely to keep things the way they are due to pharmacological numbing or the sedating effects of a lot of these medications.
 That's right, whether it be an illicit substance like heroin or a prescribed opioid medication, they typically suppress your central nervous system and hence make you less alert and potentially absorbent of new material and usually come with a slew of side effects.
 Pills often lead to more pills due to unpleasant side effects.
 These more popular side effects include insomnia, gastric reflex, and drowsiness.
 So while you might choose an antidepressant for your depression, you take a proton pump inhibitor for you acid reflex now, and powerful sedative to get you through the night.
 Remember that psychotherapy generally LEADS TO PERMANENT CHANGE.
 There are many reasons why people choose the medication avenue first however:

 Legitimate: They can get their pill from a provider that they already know such as their primary doctor